 The minimum requirement for a job as a revenue agent generally includes having a bachelor's degree or higher in accounting from an accredited college or university that included at least 30 semester hours in accounting.
 These 30 hours may include up to 6 semester hours in any combination of courses in business law, economics, statistical/quantitative methods, computerized accounting or financial systems, financial management or finance.

 Internal Revenue Agents are not required to be CPAs although a few are.
 Revenue Agents determine tax liability through a tax audit which is sometimes referred to as an examination.

 Revenue Agents do not collect tax.
-Instead, that task falls to an IRS revenue officer or R.O.
+Instead, that task falls to an IRS Revenue Officer or R.O.

 Revenue Officers are assigned to the most difficult IRS tax debt cases.
-Those individuals or business who the IRS has been unable to collect from through letters, phone calls and tax levies and garnishments generated by IRS computers.
+Those individuals or businesses who the IRS has been unable to collect from through letters, phone calls and tax levies and garnishments generated by IRS computers.

 The IRS describes the Revenue Officer's job as follows: